 The programme comprises of a 60-credit dissertation module for the award of a Masters.

-This module provides you with the opportunity to undertake original enquiry in a chosen area of professional practice.
+Dissertation* This module provides you with the opportunity to undertake original enquiry in a chosen area of professional practice.
 Here, you'll be able to consolidate and extend your knowledge and understanding of research and evaluation design and associated methods of enquiry.
 You'll be supported to develop the practical skills necessary to plan and carry out your chosen project.
 In the preparatory learning we'll address ethical and governance issues and processes relevant to your project.

 From helping plan and administering treatment, to explaining it to patients and assessing their responses, therapeutic radiographers are involved in every stage of the treatment process.